 Calling him Mr. Sinatra, Jon Bon Jovi waxed nostalgic about his fellow New Jersey-born singer on the Howard Stern Show this week.
 Bon Jovi said it wasn't until Sinatra had just died that he was "finally able to understand" the famous Hoboken crooner -- and all he had meant and accomplished.
 Bon Jovi famously referenced Sinatra's line, singing "like Frankie said, I did it my way" in his massive hit, "It's My Life."

 Bon Jovi succinctly described Sinatra's career saying "he went from teeny bopper [hero] to Chairman of the Board."
 Bon Jovi is a film actor, too, something Sinatra also did -- winning an Oscar, btw.
 Bon Jovi was most impressed by Sinatra's courage and can-do attitude on social issues, saying he "walked through the front door with Sammy Davis Jr." and commending Sinatra's support for Israel and JFK.
 "Not a bad guy to look up to," said Bon Jovi.
-In that vein, Bon Jovi said the title of his new album, This House Is Not For Sale, is about "integrity."The BEST SALES on Amazon NOW ]
+In that vein, Bon Jovi said the title of his new album, This House Is Not For Sale, is about "integrity."Most INTERESTING FINDS on Amazon]